rafi/vim-config/README.md

 | [folke/trouble.nvim] | Pretty lists to help you solve all code diagnostics
 | [sindrets/diffview.nvim] | Tabpage interface for cycling through diffs
 | [nvim-telescope/telescope.nvim] | Find, Filter, Preview, Pick.
 All lua, all the time
-| [rmagatti/session-lens] | Session-switcher extension for rmagatti/auto-session
 | [nvim-telescope/telescope-ui-select.nvim] | Sets vim.ui.select to telescope
 | [jvgrootveld/telescope-zoxide] | Telescope extension for Zoxide
 | [simrat39/symbols-outline.nvim] | Tree like view for symbols using LSP
-| [rmagatti/auto-session] | Automated session manager for Neovim
+| [olimorris/persisted.nvim] | Simple session management for Neovim with git branching
 | [SmiteshP/nvim-gps] | Shows context of the current cursor position in file
 | [mattn/emmet-vim] | Provides support for expanding abbreviations alá emmet